valueflows/valueflows/mkdocs/docs/concepts/resources.md

 People can use the multitude of existing taxonomies for resource classifications, or can also create their own as needed.

 Resource classifications can also use other schemes, like facets or tags.
+It is left vague in order to be flexible.

 The references to resource classifications are uri's, and not otherwise defined inside Valueflows.